inet-framework/inet-tutorials/wireless/doc/step3.rst

 We decrease the communication range of the radios of all hosts to 250 meters.
-This will make direct communication between hosts A and B impossible, because their distance is 400 meters.
+This will make direct communication between hosts A and B impossible because their distance is 400 meters.
 The recently added hosts are in the correct positions to relay data between hosts A and B, but routing is not yet configured.
 The result is that hosts A and B will not be able to communicate at all.